 I’m happy to report that the healthy building movement is alive and well in the U.S. and abroad.

 At Neocon last week — the largest commercial furniture exposition outside of Orgatec in Germany — everyone was talking about healthy workplaces.
-And since hospitals and clinics are workplaces, too, this is relevant to healthcare design.

 Which is relevant to healthcare design since hospitals and clinics are workplaces, too.
 And if there’s any building type that should be healthy, it’s a hospital.